 Ivan Dunskiy: Where are the most strict regulations?

-Joshua Landy: Yeah.
-So we've seen around the world, there are some very interesting ones.
+Joshua Landy: We've seen some around the world, there are some very interesting ones.
 The strictest countries are, believe it or not, Saudi Arabia, for reasons you probably wouldn't think of.
 And South Korea.

 Ivan Dunskiy: Of course.

 Joshua Landy: I mean, it's just regulation, but like we had to write a special consent form for people to use in Korea.
 And in Saudi Arabia, there's a lot of layers around which family members are permitted and aren't permitted to give consent for images and things like that.
 And so your family or your own autonomy is connected to that of your family.
 And so there's just a lot more regulation around that.

 [26:23] What problems are experienced now in physicians-only knowledge-sharing platform Figure 1 and how to tackle and overcome them